 1) With your stirrups, go at the posting trot, then cease posting at the top of the “up” phase of the motion and stay poised above your horse’s withers, taking the shock of your horse’s movement in your knees and ankles.
 You can do this exercise at all three gaits.
 Maintain a soft, consistent connection with your horse’s mouth by carrying your hands just above the withers with supple elbows.
 Do not straighten your knees or rest your weight against your horse’s neck.
 (While this is more comfortable for you, an incorrect position avoids the difficulty of this exercise and, even worse, drives your weight straight down into your horse’s withers with every step or stride.)

 3) For this third exercise, you need three things: a neck-strap, a jumping chute and a suitable horse.
-By "suitable," I mean you need a horse that will trot and canter quietly over gymnastics such as you see illustrated here.
-The neck-strap is easy; use a spare stirrup leather, adjusted one-third of the way up your horse's neck.
+By “suitable,” I mean you need a horse that will trot and canter quietly over gymnastics.
+The neck-strap is easy; use a spare stirrup leather, adjusted one-third of the way up your horse’s neck.
 The jumping chute is a little more complicated.
-Using an indoor arena, or an enclosed outdoor arena, place a gymnastic line of jumps down one long side.?
+Using an indoor arena, or an enclosed outdoor arena, place a gymnastic line of jumps down one long side.
 Start with a placing pole 9 feet in front of a small vertical, then build a second vertical 18 feet away, followed 19 feet later by an oxer.
 Put wings on the inside standard of each jump.
 (The wall serves as the wing on the other side of the jump.)

 Once you have measured the distances and made sure the jumps are perpendicular to the wall, remove all the rails except two poles on the ground 9 feet apart on the end of the gymnastic where you will build the first vertical, leaving all three wings in place.